halt-dos/hd-wiki-public/docs/cloud/waf/overview.md

 ---
 # Overview

-Secure your website with Enterprise Grade Web Application Firewall (WAF)
+Secure your website with Enterprise Grade Web Application Firewall (WAF / WAAP) & Anti-DDoS as a Service

 ---